 Even worse, there is no guarantee that they can recover your files successfully.
 If your drive is severely damaged or degraded, your files may be gone forever.

 Different companies have different rates for hard drive recovery.
-Depending on the type of drive, it can range from a dollar per gigabyte to thousands of dollars per drive!
+Depending on the drive type, it can range from a dollar per gigabyte to thousands of dollars per drive!

 These companies charge service fees on top of that, too.
 Simply having your drive examined for diagnosis may incur a fee.
 Watch out and ask about these charges beforehand.